sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 ``SAGE_ROOT/local/lib/python/site-packages``.
 It is very important that you **do not change files** in these directories directly!
-If you would do that, then those files would get overwritten the next time you run ``sage -b``.
+If you do that, then those files would get overwritten the next time you run ``sage -b``.

 You may want to create a totally distinct installation of Sage